remarkjs/remark-lint/packages/remark-lint-mdx-jsx-self-close/readme.md

 ## What is this?

-This package check that MDX JSX attribute names are unique.
+This package check that self-closing MDX JSX tags are used when possible.

 ## When should I use this?

-You can use this package to check that MDX JSX attribute names are unique.
+You can use this package to check that self-closing MDX JSX tags are used when possible.

 ## Presets